 During a prior year, the Company entered into an agreement with one of its vendors to repay the amount payable over five years.
-The portion of this amount that will be repaid in the fifth year (2013) has been recorded as trade payables.
+This amount was paid in full during the year.

 8. Related Party Balances and Transactions

 A summary of key management compensation is as follows: